• Skip to primary navigation

 Nutty, crunchy, and delicious soybean sprout side dish!
 This recipe shows two ways to prepare – mild and spicy.

-Kongnamul muchim (콩나물 무침), soybean sprout side dish, is one of the most commonly served side dishes (banchan, 반찬) in Korean homes.
+Kongnamul muchim (콩나물 무침) is one of the most commonly served side dishes (banchan, 반찬) in Korean homes.
 This nutty, crunchy, and delicious side dish is my absolute favorite!
-It’s also one of the classic vegetables used in bibimbap.
+It’s also one of the classic vegetables used in bibimbap, adding a nice crunchy to the dish.

 Usually, this dish is mildly seasoned to savor the natural nutty flavor of the soybean sprouts.
 It’s also very common to add gochugaru (red chili pepper flakes), along with a little bit of soy sauce, for a little spicy kick.
 The latter is more popular in southern regions of Korea.

 Here, I am showing you both ways.
 I alternate these different preparations depending on what I’m serving with.
-For example, if my other dishes are mild, I’ll go with the spicy version.
+For example, if my other dishes are mild, I’ll go with the spicy version to give a little extra kick to the meal.

 More Soybean Sprouts Recipes